Documentation

 Castalong has three pieces:

-- The OBS plugin — turns each guest into a native OBS source you can switch, plus a control-panel dock and a graphics overlay.
+- The OBS plugin: turns each guest into a native OBS source you can switch, plus a control-panel dock and on-screen graphics that travel with each guest.

 A room is one show.
 Guests join a room by its link; you control that room from OBS or the web.